secoda/gitbook/best-practices/data-governance.md

 * What does this data mean?
 * Where can I find data on _this subject_?&#x20;
-* Who’s responsible or the subject matter expert?
+* Who's responsible or the subject matter expert?
 * Is this the right data?
 * Is it up to date?
 * Is this sensitive data?